Twin Peaks (restaurant chain): History

 Twin Peaks was founded in 2005 by Randy Dewitt and Scott Gordon in Lewisville, Texas.
 Dewitt, who had previously helped Brinker International develop Rockfish Seafood, noted a thriving sports-bar market and decided to create a chain with a mountain-lodge motif and attractive servers.
 According to analysts, 'breastaurant' chains have been growing at a rate of 30-40% per year, while the general restaurant industry as a whole has only grown about 3-5% annually.

 By August 2013, Twin Peaks had expanded to 38 locations across 17 states in the United States.
 Most locations are in Texas, with others in the American Southwest, Midwest and South.
 Twin Peaks has a mix of franchised and corporate-owned restaurants.

 In 2014, Bloomberg recognized Twin Peaks as "one of the nation’s fastest-growing restaurant chains".

 By August 2018, Twin Peaks had 84 locations, 54 franchised, 30 company operated, and sales of $322 million with the 85th Twin Peaks opening in Toledo, Ohio.

 Twin Peaks plans to open 10-12 restaurants in 2021, after reporting strong profit during the COVID-19 pandemic.

 On September 1, 2020, Twin Peaks announced that it would be acquired by FAT Brands, owner of Fatburger and Johnny Rockets, for $300 million.
 The acquisition was completed on October 1.

+On January 26, 2026, parent company FAT Brands filed for Chapter 11 bankruptcy protection in an effort to shed billions of dollars in debt.
+The company listed assets and liabilities between $1 billion and $10 billion.

+On June 15, 2026, Twin Peaks announced it had emerged from the Chapter 11 process.
+Summit Acquisitions, LLC, a group made up of three of the company's franchisees, has assumed a strategic advisory role on behalf of the company's bondholders.
+Twin Peaks is no longer associated with FAT Brands and has returned to its previous status as a privately-held company.

+As of June 2026, the company has 115 locations, having recently opened a new lodge in Omaha, NE, with another set to open in Kissimmee, FL in late June.
+They also have secured signed development agreements with operators to bring Twin Peaks to Connecticut (via New London Hospitality) and another agreement that will see several new lodges in South Texas, including Brownsville, South Padre Island, and Laredo, TX.